Readit News logoReadit News

 jeremycarter commented on Thinking in Actors – Challenging your software modelling to be simpler jeremycarterau.substack.c... · Posted by u/jeremycarter

-jerf · 9 months ago
+jerf · a year ago

 I view actors like I view "object orientation" in general.
 In fact they're not even all that dissimilar, being respectively "store and manipulate state attached to a single runtime context" (be it "thread" or "green thread" or async context or whatever) and "store and manipulate state attached to a single highly-structured value".
 (They go together pretty well, actually.)
 The primary value comes from the idea, and it can and should be managed and manipulated for the local context.